calipobox1209/Group8SEM/use-cases/use-case-2.md

 # USE CASE: 2 Generate reports of the top populated countries in a continent, region, or the world.
-The lenght of the list is up to the user.
+The length of the list is up to the user.

 ## CHARACTERISTIC INFORMATION